 The Synchrotron-detecting Orbit Following Toolkit SOFT is an orbit-following tool, specifically designed for calculating various types of radiation received from runaway electrons.
 The primary type of radiation studied with SOFT is synchrotron radiation, which is one of the most accessible diagnostics for studying runaway electrons in tokamak experiments.
-Recent developments also allow the study of runaway bremsstrahlung with SOFT.
+SOFT also provides modules for studying the bremsstrahlung emitted by runaway electrons.

 SOFT can be downloaded from GitHub, either by doing a